m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 Virtualization can help limit the damage caused by a compromised/hacked operating system.

 In virtualized systems, we introduce a **hypervisor** between the hardware and the operating systems.
-On top of the hypervisor, we support virtual machines, which have their own operating system - called the guest operating system -which itself can support a number of applications.
+On top of the hypervisor, we support virtual machines, which have their own operating system - called the guest operating system - which itself can support a number of applications.

 Compromise of an OS within one virtual machine only impacts the applications running inside of that virtual machine.
 The applications that are running in an adjacent virtual machine atop the same hypervisor are unaffected.